IBM/cp4d-deployment/selfmanaged-openshift/upi/aws/README.md

  - A Network Load Balancer spanning the public subnets for accessing the OCP master instances.
 Internet traffic to this load balancer is only permitted from RemoteAccessCIDR.
  - A Network Load Balancer spanning the private subnets for routing internal OpenShift application programming interface (API) traffic to the OCP master instances.
  - Amazon Route 53 as your public Domain Name System (DNS) for resolving domain names of the IBM Cloud Pak for Data management console and applications deployed on the cluster.
+ - A VPC Peering connectionn between two VPCs if installing the cluster using a Mirror Registry.

 ### Steps to Deploy (CPD Installation using User Provisioned Infrastructure)